neondatabase/website/content/docs/connect/connect-from-any-app.md

 ![Connection details widget](./images/connection_details.png)

-The details from the connection string or connection string itself can be used configure a connection.
+The details from the connection string or the connection string itself can be used configure a connection.
 For example, connection details might be placed in an `.env` file, assigned to a variable, or passed on the command-line.
 Given the following connection string, an `.env` file, a variable, or a client command-line string can be configured as shown.

 Connection string: